WillieStevenson/temp/readme.md

 ## About this project

-This project contains instrunctions and code for a simple, small stand-alone web application meant to run within a docker instance.
+This project contains instructions and code for a simple, small stand-alone web application meant to run within a docker instance.

 ## Getting Started